 Following the example of other Teutonic castles, the most important rooms were located on the first floor, and communication between them was provided by a stone cloister, built-up due to low temperatures.
 The entire west wing was occupied by the bishop’s rooms, the majority of the southern wing by large representative refectory, and the eastern wing by dormitory and the smaller refectory.
 The castle did not have a chapter house, the councils might have been held in the northern refectory at the round table.
 An unusual architectural solution was the bishop alcove placed in the west wing, surrounded by an extremely thick wall and windowless, probable place of final shelter.
 The utility rooms were on the ground floor, the third storey had defensive functions.

 The main building of the castle was surrounded by a hydrated moat, along which a small outer wall ran from the inside, giving the area of zwinger.
 Around the moat there was an outer bailey, also surrounded by a moat and fortifications.
-Originally it was a wooden – earth fortifications, which was replaced at the turn of the 14th and 15th century by a stone wall of 687 meters long.
+Originally it was a wooden – earth fortifications, which was replaced at the turn of the 14th and 15th century by a stone wall of 687 meters long and 7 meters high.
 The last medieval extensions took place in the mid-fifteenth century, when the external wall was raised and equipped with towers.